LozenChen/TAS-Helper/README.md

 - Predictor can't handle commands like StunPause Simulate (StunPause Input is ok), SetCommands, InvokeCommands and so on. -> Currently don't plan to support them.
 Tell me if you need this feature.

 - Celeste TAS hotkeys randomly work improperly -> Not sure if it's caused by TAS Helper.

+- Actual Collide Hitboxes (of this frame) get lost after SL by predictor.